gaehlerm/SoftwareEngineering/README.md

 ```
 [https://www.quora.com/What-are-some-prime-examples-of-bad-python-code]

 The result is the famous "Fizz Buzz" game, [https://en.wikipedia.org/wiki/Fizz_buzz].
-Humans struggle so much because we can't keep all the variables in our heads.
+Humans struggle with such code because we can't structure it.
+It is too big to understand it at once and we can't break it down into smaller pieces.

 We are limited by the amount of complexity we can imagine.
 So there is only one strategy that works: divide and conquer.
 Break up complex problems into many smaller pieces that you can understand.
 Maybe you'll have to repeat this step recursively until you have small enough pieces that you can deal with.
 This is what we are relatively good at and how we can solve complex problems.
 Use your imagination!

 This is how we are able to create extremely complex objects.
 We have to break them down into small parts that we understand very well and them build them together like Lego.
 Every time we assemble a few pieces we create something new that we give a name for and are able to explain to other humans what this thing does.
 It has a higher level of abstraction.

 Most people driving a car have a fair idea how it works.
 It has an engine, wheels, brakes, a steering wheel, etc. We can mentally break down a car into smaller objects that we still understand roughly.
 Now if the car has a technical problem, we can usually guess quite precisely which of all these parts broke, even if you are no car mechanic.
+With your own code, it should be the same.

 ## Spaghetti code